SLENDERMAN95/Experiments/README.md

 StackOverflow: "Search StackOverflow for..." will find the accepted solution and read it back.
 This one is a bit rough and may not give expected result

+Wookiepedia: I am a Star Wars nerd so I added it as a giggle. "search ... galaxy for ..."

 ### Weather
 Check your weather or weather of a city "...
 Weather?" or "...Weather in (City)?"